Rightech/ric-examples/.ric-helpers/en/mqtt_nostate.md

-Apparently, this device never sent any data at this time.
+Apparently, this device never sent any data at this time. &nbsp;
 You can publish some test payloads with any MQTT client.

 For example with `mosquitto_pub` client from [Eclipse Mosquitto](https://mosquitto.org/download/) project.